Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 public float BatteryPower = 1.0f; // float datatype for the amount of battery power```
 ```

-* Now, we must make the variable “BatteryBars” find and capture the Battery Bars image used in unity through string reference (so make sure to spell the name correctly) and then creating an invoke repeat function whereby the function for draining the flashlights battery is carried out.
+* Now, we must make the variable `BatteryBars` find and capture the Battery Bars image used in unity through string reference (so make sure to spell the name correctly) and then creating an invoke repeat function whereby the function for draining the flashlights battery is carried out.

 ```C#
  void OnEnable()